CielSachen/Chemtech-Codex/docs/README.md

-***IF YOU WILL USE THE CODE IN THIS REPOSITORY FOR YOUR OWN PERFORMANCE TASK, PLEASE READ THE LICENSE AND FOLLOW THE CONDITIONS***
+***IF YOU WILL USE THE CODE IN THIS REPOSITORY FOR YOUR PERFORMANCE TASK, PLEASE READ THE LICENSE AND FOLLOW THE CONDITIONS***

-# Technical Solution: Digital Technology - Chemtech Codex
+# Chemtech Codex

 ## General Chemistry 2 and Empowerment Technologies Integrated Performance Task

 ![Python Static Badge](https://img.shields.io/badge/Python-3.12.X-4584B6?style=flat-square&logo=python)
 ![pip Static Badge](https://img.shields.io/badge/pip-24.0-4584B6?style=flat-square&logo=python)

-A CLI based simple chemistry calculator that solves and integrates General Chemistry 2 concepts.

-It includes the following topics:
+The Chemtech Codex is a simple CLI-based calculator that solves and integrates General Chemistry 2 concepts.
+It takes inputs from the user and uses predetermined formulas to calculate values.
+The following General Chemistry 2 topics are covered:

 1. **Thermochemistry**